ArchiveBox/ArchiveBox/README.md

  ## Donations

  This project can really flourish with some more engineering effort, but unless it can support
  me financially I'm unlikely to be able to take it to the next level alone.
 It's already pretty
- functional and robust, but it really deserves to be taken to the next level.
-If you want to sponsor
+ functional and robust, but it really deserves to be taken to the next level with a few more
- this project long-term, contact me at bookmark-archiver@sweeting.me.
+ talented engineers.
+If you or your foundation wants to sponsor this project long-term, contact
+ me at bookmark-archiver@sweeting.me.

  [Grants / Donations](https://github.com/pirate/bookmark-archiver/blob/master/donate.md)